Nuwan-droid/Travelio/README.md

 ### Trip Planning
 Create and manage multiple trips with detailed itineraries.

-### Destination Discovery
-Find new places to visit with our comprehensive search feature.

 ### Travel Notes
 Keep track of important information for each destination.